 The grounds of the house were so beautiful and verdant that they didn’t need much styling.
-We wanted to keep things simple and stylish and we carried the English countryside vibe into the sperry tent with large, loosely hand tied flower arrangements on the tables and hanging floral and foliage chandeliers from the ceiling.
+We wanted to keep things simple and stylish and we carried the English countryside vibe into the sailcloth tent with large, loosely hand-tied flower arrangements on the tables and hanging floral and foliage chandeliers from the ceiling.
 We wanted it to be very clean and fresh looking, to really allow the flower arrangements to sing.

 The flowers were very important to us – we wanted to bring the English country garden into the church and into our reception tent!
 We used an amazing local florist called “Florist in the Forest” - Katherine was really easy to work with and definitely made all our floral dreams come true!
 The arrangements were eye-catching, relaxed and naturally very beautiful.
 When I walked into the reception tent for the first time, I was blown away by the flowers – how they looked and how they smelt!
 My bouquet was also incredible and we loved that the thistle was used in the button holes as a nod to Gordon’s Scottish roots.

 Our band Excite were really brilliant and kept the dance floor filled all night.
-As a seven piece band with two vocalists they played a really good mix of music from all the decades; their energy was infectious and they performed tirelessly to keep all our guests wanting more.
-Our first dance was Fleetwood Mac’s “Everywhere” – we had one quick practise outside when we were doing our photos but that was it!
+As a seven-piece band with two vocalists, they played a really good mix of music from all the decades; their energy was infectious and they performed tirelessly to keep all our guests wanting more.
+Our first dance was Fleetwood Mac’s “Everywhere” – we had one quick practice outside when we were doing our photos but that was it!
 It turned out really well in the end and there was no treading on toes thankfully!

 We worked with a brilliant photographer called Irene Yap and we were delighted with our photos.
 She captured the day perfectly for us.
 She was also a pleasure to have at the wedding and worked tirelessly all day to get the best shots, making sure that we stole a few moments away from the crowd and used the stunning backdrop of Kingsgate for some lifetime shots.
 The photographer is something I’d advise really thinking about and spending time on in the planning stages as the photos will last a lifetime.